modio/modio-docs/public/en-us/platforms/meta/marketplace.md

 ![modio_manage_skus.png](images/modio_manage_skus.png)

 Toggle _Sell this pack_ on the pack you'd like to sell.
-Once toggled, set the platform to Oculus Quest and enter the SKU in the adjacent field:
+Once toggled, set the platform to Meta Quest and enter the SKU in the adjacent field:

 ![sku_modio_configure.png](images/sku_modio_configure.png)